 - Pour the batter into prepared pan.
-Bake for 30-35 minutes, until a cake tester (toothpick) inserted into the center comes out clean.
+Bake for 10-15 minutes, until a cake tester (toothpick) inserted into the center comes out clean.
+Oven times will vary.
 Be careful not to over bake.

-- Cool cake on a wire rack for 10 minutes; then turn it out of the pan onto the rack so that the top of the cake is now the bottom.
+- Cool cakes on a wire rack for 10 minutes; then turn them out of the pan onto the rack so that the top of the cake is now the bottom.

 - Some of it will drip off, but most of it will soak in.

-- Sprinkle almonds over top of cake while glaze is wet and pat gently.
+- Sprinkle almonds over the top of cake in a single layer while glaze is wet and pat down gently.

 You May Also Like